borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 So, prepare yourself with these steps:

-- Before booking accommodations, demand a screenshot of the internet speed test.
+- Before booking accommodations, demand a screenshot of the internet speed test using [fast.com](https://fast.com).
 - Have a reliable mobile hotspot with a decent data plan from a local SIM card.
 - Know your escape routes!
 Scout the area for potential internet spots like a sprinting gunslinger! 🏃‍♂️